| 3 min read

 Most domains stay stuck at p=none (monitoring only) forever because admins are terrified of blocking the CEO’s email or a critical client invoice.

 This fear is healthy.
 But p=none provides zero protection against spoofing.
 To actually secure your domain, you need a plan.
-Even if you think that you don't, you do.
+Even if you think that you don’t, you do.
 Trust me.
+Start by inventorying all your senders.

 Never jump straight to reject.
 Follow this ladder:

-Tell receivers to put failing emails in Spam, but only for 10% of traffic.
+Once you have a complete picture, move to p=quarantine with pct=10.
+This tells receivers to put failing emails in Spam, but only for 10% of traffic.
+Your record will look like v=DMARC1; p=quarantine; pct=10; rua=...

-2. The "Hidden" Blocker: SPF PermError
+The hidden blocker: SPF PermError

 Before you enforce, check your SPF record.
 SPF has a hard limit of 10 DNS lookups.